hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

     to get faster access to the GPUs.
 The reservation `snic2020-9-161-day1` is valid during Wednesday and the reservation `snic2020-9-161-day2` is valid during Thursday.
 The reservations are valid from 08:45 to 17:30.
 Jobs that are submitted outside this time window are not scheduled.
+You can, however, submit jobs without the reservation as long as you are a member of an active project.

     Run the program: